Spring Semester 2021 Updates

-- a new display at the library’s entrance, and visible from a computer or phone, provides real-time information on the number of people currently in the building and the maximum building capacity.
+- A new display at the library’s entrance provides real-time information on the number of people currently in the building and the maximum building capacity.

 - A new online reservation system allows visitors to reserve an available seat in advance, either from a phone or computer or upon arrival in the library by using the unique URL and instructions at each seat.
 You are encouraged to reserve your seat prior to coming to KSL.
 Complete your reservation process once you arrive by checking in at your seat via your email confirmation or the QR code at your reserved seat.
 It’s recommended to keep a copy of the reservation in case another person is sitting at the reserved seat, and to check in and out.

 Returning borrowed materials.

 Books can be returned in the outdoor bookdrop near the entrance to KSL or another bookdrop has been added in KSL's lobby.
 Library materials will be quarantined before returning them to the shelves.
 Please do not try to disinfect library materials before returning them.

 - For expert assistance with questions about library resources or services, or to consult with a specialist about research, a specific subject or creating digital media, please contact us either by email, use our live chat, phone or text message services, or schedule an appointment for a Zoom or phone consultation.
 A KSL staff member will respond as quickly as possible.

 - Access to Special Collections and Archives will be by appointment only.
 Please contact us for more information at firstname.lastname@example.org.